zachlambert/ros-rescue-mirror/README.md

 This uses a webserver for teleoperation, which can be viewed at:
 `localhost:8000/arbie_webgui`

+# Testing subsystems

-The `arbie_test` package contains launch files for running specific subsystems and testing in simulation, eg:
+The `arbie_test` package contains launch files for running specific subsystems and testing in simulation.

+Testing arm control:
-`roslaunch arbie_test arm.launch` -> Starts arm control only
+`roslaunch arbie_test arm.launch`

+Testing arm control in simulation:
+`roslaunch arbie_gazebo manipulation.launch`
-`roslaunch arbie_test sim_arm.launch` -> Starts arm control only in simulation
+`roslaunch arbie_test sim_arm.launch`

+Testing base control in simulation with slam:
+`roslaunch arbie_gazebo navigation.launch`
+`roslaunch arbie_test sim_base.launch`
+`roslaunch arbie_slam slam.launch`

+Testing the realsense cameras with slam:
+`roslaunch arbie_test test_cameras.launch`
+`roslaunch arbie_slam slam.launch`

-If testing in simulation, the gazebo server must be started for a given world:
+When testing in simulation, the `arbie_gazebo` launch file will start the gazebo server with a specific world.
-`roslaunch arbie_gazebo manipulation.launch` -> World for testing arm control.
-(Currently empty, but could add objects to interact with)
-`roslaunch arbie_gazebo navigation.launch` -> World for testing navigation.
-Has walls and obstacles.
+When restarting the robot, this can be left open.
+Stopping and starting the other nodes will make the robot despawn then spawn back in.

 The gazebo client isn't necessary, but can be useful for directly interacting with the simulation.
-Start with:
-`rosrun gazebo_ros gzclient`
+Start with: `rosrun gazebo_ros gzclient`

 # Overview of packages